Working in Spain

-Additionally, being self-employed legally requires contributions to the health and pension system, the cost of which increases as the expat gets older.
+Being self-employed also legally requires contributions to the health and pension system, the cost of which increases as the expat gets older.
 There is no sliding scale of contributions whereby someone pays more as they earn more.
 This is obviously a barrier if someone aims to set up a business and does not have much money behind them.

-Earnings tend to be lower in Spain than in the UK, and the contributions required each month from the get-go is costly.
+Earnings tend to be lower in Spain than elsewhere in Europe, and monthly costs are high from the get-go.
 Expats will also need to take into account that their asesor will charge them for their three-monthly IVA returns and a yearly tax return.
 Thus, expats planning on raking in the cash as a self-employed worker should think twice; since it is going to cost several thousand euros a year just to operate legally.